authzed/authzed-java/README.md

 You can find more info on each API on the [SpiceDB API reference documentation].
 Additionally, Protobuf API documentation can be found on the [Buf Registry SpiceDB API repository].
+Documentation for the latest Java client release is available as [Javadoc].

 See [CONTRIBUTING.md] for instructions on how to contribute and perform common tasks like building the project and running tests.